KristinaMariaSoerensen/projects-2019-chx/dataproject/README.md

 *from mpl_toolkits.basemap import Basemap*

 Can be installed in the terminal using Anaconda as packagemanager by:
 ' conda install -c conda-forge basemap'

+You might also have to install the data-hires files seperately:
+' conda install -c conda-forge basemap-data-hires'